 A very British Christmas in stunning Hampshire countryside.

-Farleigh Wallop is the perfect venue for a New Year’s Eve house party for up to 20 people.
+Farleigh Wallop is the perfect venue to rent for a New Year’s Eve house party for up to 20 people.

 See out 2018 in this large, exclusive use house, set in the Hampshire countryside, for private parties.
 The estate becomes yours.